CodeProSpecialist/Bear-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 ***** Then you need to realize that it is a bear market. *****

+***** The problem that is a loss of profit when holding stock positions overnight is known as a Bear Market.
+It is extremely important to know if the market is currently a Bull Market or a Bear Market before deciding to hold stock positions overnight.

 ***** You are fortunate that I have a python script that checks if the Stock Market is currently a Bear Market or a Bull Market.
 I recommend running it every 24 hours to be alerted of changes from Bull Market to Bear Market conditions:

 https://github.com/CodeProSpecialist/Stock-Market-Status-Check-for-a-Bear-Market-or-a-Bull-Market